At a glance: The top things to do on the Tugela Falls Hike (ranked)

 Parking and trailhead: Sentinel Car Park on Google Maps

 As you’d expect, we pushed through.
 With our trusty 4x4, we laughed in the face of bumps and jolts (it was more a laugh of terror, I admit).
-You’ll get a taste of what you’re in for before you reach Witsieshoek Mountain Lodge, so if after that you decide you can’t drive any further, it’s ok, because most people don’t.
-Witsieshoek Mountain Lodge has a shuttle taking hikers to the Sentinel Car Park and then back again (it costs ZAR 170).
-It’s a 30-minute drive from the lodge to the Sentinel Car Park, where the Tugela Falls Chain Ladder Hike, as it is sometimes referred to, really starts.
+You’ll get a taste of what you’re in for before you reach Witsieshoek Mountain Lodge, so if, after that, you decide you can’t drive any further, it’s ok, because most people don’t.

 Tip: Speaking of lodges, I wanted to mention Dalmore Guest Farm, the place we stayed at on our last Drakensberg trip.
 Granted, the road to get the is also less traveled, but that just means you feel that much more like you’re in a memory-making resort and not just in a regular tourist hotel.
+You can read a more detailed review in my article about the best hotels in South Africa.

 Alternatively, if you are biased against walls, try out Sasi Bush Lodge Luxury Tented Camp.
 You need to experience it to know how good it can be to “camp” in the wild in South Africa.

 Also, Sentinel Car Park is no regular parking lot.
-It's perched at 2,600 m (8,500 ft) high, where the air's starting to get a little thin, and you're practically in the clouds already.
+It's perched at 2,600 m (8,500 ft) above sea level, where the air's starting to get a little thin, and you're practically in the clouds already.
 The view?
 It's an instant kick in the ass, telling you that you're about to step into something epic.
 This is where the Drakensberg Amphitheatre shows its true colors, and you're about to get up close and personal.
 The excitement!

 This hike is not as challenging as they say.
 I mean...if you go on a proper hike once in a while

-The Amphitheatre to Tugela Falls Hike is known to be a challenging one, but honestly, it's more like an adrenalin-packed playground.
-Picture yourself gradually ascending along the base of Sentinel Peak, one of Mother Nature's greatest masterpieces.
 No matter which way you turn, you're smacked in the face with South Africa's scenic wonders, which will fuel you to keep going further.
 The path might have a few sneaky surprises, but it’s nothing a moderately fit hiker can't handle.
 There are no suddenly steep sections that’ll surprise you out of nowhere (well, except for the ladders, but those shouldn’t surprise you!).

 It starts easy but then the challenging part begins!

-The hike kicks off pretty casually.
-The path, initially, is a cinch to follow, and it's all gentle inclines and taking in the scenery, nothing too wild.
+The hike starts off pretty casually.
+The path, initially, is a cinch to follow, and it's all gentle inclines and taking in the amazing scenery, nothing too wild.
 But don't start writing home about how easy it is just yet.
 This leisurely stroll at the base of the towering Sentinel Peak isn't the whole story.

-The incline begins to get serious as you ascend in a zig-zag pattern towards the cliffs on what is the steepest portion of this hike.
 Then, in about 1 hour and 40 minutes from setting off from the parking lot, you reach a crucial crossroads.

 To the right is where you’ll turn if you choose to take on the chain ladders.
 We'll get into the heart-pounding details of those in the next section.
 That's where this hike shifts gears from a walk in the park to an exhilarating, white-knuckle climb.
 You’ll get to the ladders about 20 minutes after you make your trail decision.